 Ultimately, there is a determination of how the injury affects your ability to work in percentage terms.
 For example, if you lose 50 percent of your ability to work, you would be entitled to 50 percent of 500 weeks (amount set by law) or 250 weeks of workers’ compensation benefits for the injury.

 It is important that you tell your employer as soon as possible when you sustain a work injury to your hip.
 You may need medical treatment, and you do not want your injury to worsen.
 Report your injury in writing to your employer within 90 days of the date of the injury.
 If you miss the deadline, your benefits may be denied.
-It is advisable to contact a skilled Workers' Comp. attorney to help you receive the benefits you are entitled to.
+It is advisable to contact a skilled Iowa workers' compensation hip injury attorney to help you receive the benefits you are entitled to.